jonaslacandola0617/boltify-ecommerce/README.md

 -   Visit `http://localhost:8000` in your browser.
 -   Register/Login as a customer to browse and purchase products.
--   Access the admin panel (if applicable) to manage products and orders.
+-   Access the admin panel to manage products and orders.

 ## Contributing